This perl script collects MAC addresses on a local ethernet-based IP network.

 range of addresses, and then picks up the ARP cache by running

-after waiting for replies.
+arp -a after waiting for replies.

 If I recall correctly, this was the first program I wrote that uses raw sockets.